mne-tools/mne-nirs/doc/index.rst

 Installation
 ------------

-This package is not registered.
-Run the code below to install the latest version from github.
+Run the following code to install MNE-NIRS.

 .. code:: bash